A Brief Sanskrit Glossary

 Rama Tirtha: One the key spiritual figures in late nineteenth and early twentieth century India.
 A former university professor of mathematics in the Punjab, Swami Rama Tirtha traveled throughout India and even to Japan and America, preaching the truths of Advaita Vedanta and vigorously teaching the practice of Om Yoga.

 Ramana Maharshi: A great sage of the twentieth century who lived in Arunachala in South India.
-He taught the path of Self-Inquiry (Atma Vichara) wherein the person simply turns his awareness within asking “Who am I?” until the self (atma) is revealed.
+He taught the path of Self-Inquiry (Atma Vichara) wherein the person simply turns his awareness within with the unspoken question–the attitude–of “Who am I?” until the self (atma) is revealed.

 Ramanuja (Sri): The great Vaishnava teacher of the eleventh century who formulated the philosophy known as Vishishtadvaita Vedanta (Qualified Non-Dualism).